 Spin that circle.
 Feel it come back at you.
 Spin again.

 Top / Featured Image: It’s rather literal from a Google Images search (set for images licensed for reuse) on “virtuous circle” but I like the almost hand written feel to the image.
 This is a flickr photo by planeta https://flickr.com/photos/planeta/8047913441 shared under a Creative Commons (BY-SA) license.

 It led me down a curious internet hole of wonders to the Buzzword Bingo site and then a flickr set of over 1000 other words from something that’s been going on since 2010.
 I might never climb out of this hole.

-The post "Be it ever so humble, the email of gratitude" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/10/virtuous-circle/) on October 20, 2016.
+The post "Be it ever so humble, the email of gratitude" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/10/virtuous-circle/) on October 20, 2016.